UPPS 02.02.07 - Researcher Conflicts of Interest in Research and Sponsored Program Activities

 The information required under this section must remain available to any requestor for three years after the date of the last expenditure on the research project.

-For each FCOI identified by the COI official that is not related to Public Health Service-funded research, the COI official shall retain all information related to the FCOI in a central location and shall make this information available to the public upon request and as authorized by the Texas Public Information Act, Tex.
-Gov’t Code, Chapter 552.
+For each FCOI identified by the COI official that is not related to Public Health Service-funded research, the COI official shall retain all information related to the FCOI in a central location and shall make this information available to the public upon request and as authorized by the Texas Public Information Act, Texas Government Code, Chapter 552.

-The COI official is responsible for coordinating with the Texas State University System Office of General Counsel to ensure that all responses to public information requests are made in compliance with federal and state law.
+The COI official is responsible for coordinating with TSUS Office of General Counsel to ensure that all responses to public information requests are made in compliance with federal and state law.

 implement any measures necessary, including halting the investigator’s participation in any affected research project, to remediate the noncompliance between the date the noncompliance was identified and the date the retrospective review is completed.